 For the aforesaid Hong Kong subsidiary, the first HK\$2 million of assessable profits are taxed at 8.25% and the remaining assessable profits are taxed at 16.5%.
-The provision for Hong Kong profits tax for this subsidiary was calculated at the same basis in 2022.
+The provision for Hong Kong profits tax for this subsidiary was calculated at the same basis in 2023.

-The provision for Hong Kong Profits Tax for 2022 takes into account a reduction granted by the Hong Kong SAR Government of 100% of the tax payable for the year of assessment 2022/2023 subject to a maximum reduction of \$6,000 for each business.
+The provision for Hong Kong profits tax for 2023 takes into account a reduction granted by the Hong Kong SAR Government of 100% of the tax payable for the year of assessment 2023/2024 subject to a maximum reduction of HK\$3,000 for each business.

-Pursuant to the approval document issued by the Ministry of Science and Technology in Guangdong Province on 1 December 2020 and 28 December 2023, Goldtium (Jiangmen) Energy Products Company Limited ("Goldtium Jiangmen") was recognised as a High and New Technology Enterprise and was entitled to a preferential EIT rate at 15% for three years.
+Pursuant to the approval document issued by the Ministry of Science and Technology in Guangdong Province on 1 December 2020 and 28 December 2023 respectively, Goldtium (Jiangmen) Energy Products Company Limited ("Goldtium Jiangmen") was recognised as a High and New Technology Enterprise and was entitled to a preferential EIT rate at 15% for three years commencing from the date of issuance.

-Pursuant to the approval document issued by the Ministry of Science and Technology in Guangdong Province on 20 December 2021, Dongguan Victory Battery Industries Company Limited ("Dongguan Victory") was recognised as a High and New Technology Enterprise and was entitled to a preferential EIT rate at 15% for three years.
+Pursuant to the approval document issued by the Ministry of Science and Technology in Guangdong Province on 20 December 2021 and 19 November 2024 respectively, Dongguan Victory Battery Industries Company Limited ("Dongguan Victory") was recognised as a High and New Technology Enterprise and was entitled to a preferential EIT rate at 15% for three years commencing from the date of issuance.